 How Did a Collection Get on Your Credit Report?

-If you are like thousands of other consumers, you might have recently pulled your credit report because you wanted to see why your credit score was so low.
+If you are like thousands of other consumers, you might have recently reviewed your credit report because you wanted to see why your credit score was so low.
 That was when you noticed there are collections noted.
 Turns out you missed a few payments because you lost your job and you were tight on money.
 But how did these accounts turn up now belonging to a collection agency and how can you get them off of your credit report?